jhallen/joe-editor/docs/man.md

 of the commands fails (non-zero return value from the command).
 Failed commands beep if you have beeps enabled (__^T B__).

-Hit __ESC D__ to insert the current set of keyboard macros as text into the current buffer.
+Hit __Esc D__ to insert the current set of keyboard macros as text into the current buffer.
 For example, the "\*\*" insert macro above looks like this:

 	home,"**",dnarw	^K 0	Macro 0